Thermometry Based on a Superconducting Qubit

-The qubit state preparation is also of big importance in the population distribution measurement presented here.
-In this sense, the qubit coherence time, or more strictly speaking, the dephasing time should be longer than the control pulse sequences $\left(\tau_\varphi \gtrsim 3 \Delta t_\pi\right)$.
-Since the dephasing rate is growing with the temperature increase, it limits duration of the pulse sequences at higher temperatures.
+The qubit state preparation is also of great importance in the population distribution measurement presented here.
+In this sense, the qubit dephasing time should be longer than the control pulse sequences $\left(\tau_\varphi \gtrsim 3 \Delta t_\pi\right)$.
+Since the dephasing rate is growing with the increase in temperature, it limits the duration of the pulse sequences at higher temperatures.